 What can I do if I get levied or a threat of levy?

 Here are a few things:

-- Contact the IRS and negotiate something less severe, such as a payment plan.
+- Contact the IRS and negotiate something less severe.
 You need to have a breakdown for income and all your expenses before you call, and they are going to ask you where you work, where you bank and what assets you have.

 - File bankruptcy, but remember there are limitations on extinguishing IRS debt through bankruptcy.

 - Ask for time to get your financial affairs in order e.g. file past returns etc.